3meters/proxibase/readme.md

 Returns the count of the colleciton grouped by fieldName

     ?datesToUTC=true
-Converts dates stored in miliseconds since 1970 to UTC-formated string
+Converts dates stored in miliseconds since 1970 to UTC-formated strings

     ?lookups=true
 For each reference key of the form _key looks up the name property of the referenced collection and adds it as key.
 For example document._owner with lookups=true will also include document.owner = 'Jay'